Pirates vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has recorded 75 hits with 11 doubles, a triple, four home runs and 19 walks.
-He has driven in 33 runs with 15 stolen bases.
+- Hoerner has 76 hits with 11 doubles, a triple, four home runs and 19 walks.
+He has driven in 35 runs with 15 stolen bases.

 Hoerner Recent Games